tsunami416604/azure-docs.hu-hu/articles/sql-database/sql-database-xevent-code-event-file.md

 'Create a context object from the storage account and its primary access key.
 ';

-$context = New-AzureStorageContext `
+$context = New-AzStorageContext `
     -StorageAccountName $storageAccountName `
     -StorageAccountKey  $accessKey_ForStorageAccount;

 'Create a container within the storage account.
 ';

-$containerObjectInStorageAccount = New-AzureStorageContainer `
+$containerObjectInStorageAccount = New-AzStorageContainer `
     -Name    $containerName `
     -Context $context;

 'Create a security policy to be applied to the SAS token.
 ';

-New-AzureStorageContainerStoredAccessPolicy `
+New-AzStorageContainerStoredAccessPolicy `
     -Container  $containerName `
     -Context    $context `
     -Policy     $policySasToken `